 Prior to founding PooranLaw, Brendon worked for a large multi-national law firm where he practised labour and employment law and at a boutique law firm that specialized in accessibility issues.
 Before entering the legal profession, Brendon spent several years as a management consultant where he regularly provided strategic advice to human services clients in the United States.

 In addition to practising law, Brendon teaches Critical Disability Law at York University, is the Past-President of Community Living York South and is a founding director of both PLAN Toronto (now Partners for Planning) and Microboards Ontario.
-He is also a Senior Lawyer Member on the Ontario Consent and Capacity Board.
+He is also a former Senior Lawyer Member on the Ontario Consent and Capacity Board.

 Community involvement and advocacy work

 - Ample policy and law reform work in the areas of income security, legal capacity and accessible, inclusive housing options

 - Member of the Canada Revenue Agency’s (CRA) Disability Advisory Committee

 - Founding director of Plan Toronto (now Partners for Planning) and Microboards Ontario and Past-President of Community Living York South

 - Contributor to various Law Commission of Ontario initiatives relating to the Ontario Disability Support Program (ODSP), legal capacity and the Registered Disability Savings Program (RDSP)